Meghalaya: VPP asks for adequate security for sensitive polling stations

 Guwahati: The Voice of the People Party (VPP) has called on the District Election Officers (DEOs) of both West Jaintia Hills and East Jaintia Hills, Meghalaya to step up security measures at 67 polling stations categorized as sensitive and highly sensitive, ahead of the upcoming JHADC elections scheduled for February 21.

-In a letter addressed to the DEOs, VPP General Secretary Ricky AJ Syngkon stated that maintaining a free and fair election process was crucial for a functioning democracy.
+In a letter addressed to the DEOs, VPP General Secretary Ricky AJ Syngkon emphasized the importance of maintaining a free and fair election process, describing it as crucial for a functioning democracy.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-He urged the implementation of robust security arrangements to safeguard voters’ rights and prevent any disruptions, such as booth capturing or other unlawful activities that could undermine the integrity of the elections.
+He urged the authorities to implement robust security arrangements to safeguard voters’ rights and prevent any disruptions, such as booth capturing or other unlawful activities that could undermine the integrity of the elections.

 The VPP provided a detailed list of sensitive polling stations.